MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h2-release.md

 description: "Learn about the new features and updates to existing features in SharePoint Server Subscription Edition Version 23H2."
 ---

-# New and improved features in SharePoint Server Subscription Edition 23H2
+# New and improved features in SharePoint Server Subscription Edition Version 23H2

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]